 One of the best places to visit for families of any age are Borghese Gardens!
 I think great cities have great parks and this is definitely Rome’s.
 It offers peace and tranquility away from all the hustle and bustle of the city!

-SALZBURG, AUSTRIA BY TRAVELLING WITH OUR KIDS
+SAL CITY BREAK WITH A BABY BY TRAVELLING WITH OUR KIDS

 We loved walking around gamla stan and eating meatballs at Tradition – our favourite restaurant in Stockholm!
 You won’t be able to eat Ikea meatballs again after tasting their yummy version!
 It is also one of the few restaurants we found that had highchairs available so this should be on any families radar for Stockholm!